 When your ads don’t load on time, they leave a blank space within the content.
 It breaks the continuity of the page that can irritate the user.
-In a few cases, it can also create the illusion that the article is complete and the user can bounce from that point.
+A few cases can also create the illusion that the article is complete, and the user can bounce from that point.
 The bounced user may end up thinking that your site has incomplete information.
-If your ads aren’t asynchronous then they can even stop your page from loading further.
+If your ads aren’t asynchronous, they can even stop your page from loading further.
 Therefore make sure that your ads are loading faster.

 Here are some resources to help you with faster ads: